mattrafuse/PUPy-Evaluation/README.md

 ## Publications

-I'll link my thesis here once it's available! for now, you can contact UWaterloo's [Math Grad Office](mailto:mgo@uwaterloo.ca) for a copy.
+I'll link my thesis here once it's available!
+For now, you can contact UWaterloo's [Math Grad Office](mailto:mgo@uwaterloo.ca) for a copy.